Captains of German industry to accompany Merkel on Trump trip

 Siemens chief executive Joe Kaeser expressed concern last month about developments in the United States since Trump took office, saying: "The new American president has a style that's different from what we're accustomed to.
 It worries us, what we see."

-The carmaker is expanding its plant in Spartanburg, South Carolina, to have a capacity of 450,000 vehicles, with 70 percent for export.
+The carmaker is expanding its plant in Spartanburg, South Carolina, to have a capacity of 450,000 vehicles, 70 percent of which are for export.